Davidh120/Davidh120/README.md

 # 💫 About Me:
-👋 Hi, I'm David a tech-passionate full-stack web developer, building innovative solutions through teamwork.<br>💬Shoot me an Email or add me on Linkedin.<br> 📫 How to reach me email: davidh.a@hotmail.com
+👋 Hi, I'm David a tech-passionate full-stack developer, building innovative solutions through teamwork.<br>💬Shoot me an Email or add me on Linkedin.<br> 📫 How to reach me email: davidh.a@hotmail.com

 ## 🌐 Socials: